strapi/community-content/tutorials/GUIDELINES.md

 # Strapi Article Guidelines

 Thank you for your interest in contributing to the [Strapi Blog](https://strapi.io/blog)!
 We welcome everyone in the Strapi community to share their experiences, insights, and expertise with fellow developers worldwide.
-By writing for us, you can educate, inspire, and engage other Strapi users worldwide.
+By writing on the Strapi blog, you can educate, inspire, and engage other Strapi users worldwide.

 ## Generale Guidelines

-To ensure that our blog meets the highest standards of quality and relevance, we only accept a maximum of four articles per month and ask that all contributors adhere to the following guidelines.
-The process is divided into the following steps: apply to become a writer, define or pick a topic, create your content, review by the Strapi team, and upload your content to the admin panel and other platforms.
+To ensure that our blog meets the highest standards of quality and relevance, we ask that all contributors adhere to the following guidelines.
+The process is divided into the following steps:

+    1. Propose a topic
+    2. Get it approved
+    3. Create the 1st draft
+    4. Review by the Strapi team
+    5. Upload your content to the admin panel
+    6. Share it on other platforms i.e dev.to, etc

 ### Become a Writer

-If you want to become a writer for the Strapi blog, you must apply by submitting a portfolio showcasing past articles and submitting a 600-word sample covering the topic 'How to Create a Custom API with Strapi.’
-The Strapi team will review your portfolio and sample, and if they determine that your experience and skills are a good fit for the blog, they will contact you to move forward with the next steps.

-If you are a first-time writer for the Strapi blog, the Strapi team will provide you with three potential topics.
-You should choose a topic based on your expertise and background.
+Simply propose a topic on the [community content repository](https://github.com/strapi/community-content)

-All writers should be members of [Discord](http://discord.com/invite/strapi).
-We have the WFC channel and Open Office hours where writers can come to ask questions and get good ideas for articles.
+We encourage all writers to join the Strapi [Discord](http://discord.com/invite/strapi).
+We have a dedicated WFC channel and Open Office hours **Mon - Friday 6AM CST and 12:30 PM CST** where writers can come to ask questions and get good ideas for articles.

 ### Topic

-Submitting topics and getting these topics accepted will be only for more experienced writers writing high-performance content for the Strapi blog or other technical content.
-Your blog post should be focused on a topic related to Strapi, such as a tutorial, best practices, customization, integrations, etc.
+Your blog post should be focused on a topic related to JavaScript, TypeScript, API, Headless CMS, Frontend Frameworks and of course Strapi, such as a tutorial, best practices, customization, integrations, etc.

 **How to identify the best topics?**